The Incredible Health Benefits of Pomegranates

 Pomegranates are incredible for helping to keep the body disease free.
-Primarily, this is due to the tremendous amount of vitamin C they contain.
-As high in vitamin C as oranges.
-They’ll help keep you well during the cold winter months.
+Additionally, this is due to the high amount of vitamin C they contain.
+Because of this, they’ll help keep you well during the cold winter months.

 Lowers Cholesterol Levels

-Research has shown that eating them can lower cholesterol levels.
+Research has shown that pomegranates can significantly lower cholesterol levels.

 Other Health Conditions Pomegranate Can Help With

-There are so many additional health conditions consuming pomegranate can help fight.
-For example, check out the below:
+There are many additional health conditions consuming pomegranate can help fight.
+For example: